github/balanced-employee-ip-agreement/README.md

 # Balanced Employee IP Agreement (BEIPA)

-[BEIPA](Balanced_Employee_IP_Agreement.md) takes a balanced approach to assigning control of intellectual property (IP) created by an employee: To the company if the IP was created by the employee in their employee capacity and relates to a company product or service, was developed for use by the company, or was developed or promoted with company branding or resources.
+[BEIPA](Balanced_Employee_IP_Agreement.md) takes a balanced approach to assigning control of intellectual property (IP) created by an employee.
+To the company if the IP was created by the employee in their employee capacity, but only if it meets one or more of these additional conditions: The IP (i) relates to an existing or prospective company product or service, (ii) was developed for use by the company, (iii) was developed or promoted with existing company IP or with the company’s endorsement.
 To the employee under any other circumstances.
 A company using BEIPA doesn't try to claim control of an employee's free time knowledge production, nor does it try to extend company control past the period of employment.
 Think of BEIPA as a commitment to employee autonomy and "work/life balance" – for the mind.

 BEIPA has started as a re-usable version of GitHub's employee IP agreement.
 Your company can use BEIPA too, and modify it as needed.
 If you'd like to help improve BEIPA for everyone, file an issue or make a pull request.
 While aiming to maintain the same "balanced" policy, we're keen to see feedback and suggestions for improving BEIPA.
 Tell us about: